W3BStation

 • Return all digital assets and fiat funds upon user request

-• Clearly disclose on their website and notify customers directly about their closure plans or transition measures.
+• Publish clear disclosures on their website and notify customers directly about their closure plans or transition arrangements.

-According to CONSOB, these are mandatory requirements to ensure an orderly market exit and prevent harm to users.
+According to CONSOB, these requirements are mandatory to ensure an orderly market exit that does not harm users.

-In its investor warning section, CONSOB cautioned that many platforms currently operating in Italy may no longer be authorized to offer services after December 30.
+In its "investor alert" section, CONSOB cautioned that many platforms currently operating in Italy may no longer be authorized to offer services after December 30.

 Accordingly, investors are advised to: